 Corey Pavin’s 1995 U.S. Open win playing Cleveland’s VAS woods and irons thrust the company into the national spotlight and jumpstarted club sales.
 Vijay Singh signed on in the late ‘90s, bringing the company further tour validation when he became a multiple major championship winner and number one in the world.
 Other major championships were won by David Toms and Keegan Bradley using Cleveland Golf equipment.

-Jamie Sadlowski, a former two-time winner of the World Long Drive Championship and has now touring professional,recently signed with Cleveland golf as a Brand Ambassador.
+Jamie Sadlowski, a former two-time winner of the World Long Drive Championship and now a touring professional, recently signed with Cleveland golf as a Brand Ambassador.
 His interest and use of their driver has further validated their performance technology and commitment to continued growth in the woods and irons categories.

 When Roger Cleveland first founded the company, the focus was on making replicas of classic golf clubs, leading to the original business name of Cleveland Classics.
 Yet it wasn’t long before Cleveland’s iconic wedges became widely popular.
 Roger Cleveland relinquished ownership of the company in 1990 when Rossignol, the world’s largest ski manufacturer, acquired Cleveland Golf.

 The brand’s heralded status as a wedge maker continues today and is immediately apparent when visiting its website.
 In highlighting its latest new product, there’s an indication of the company’s future direction as well as a connection to its past: notable innovation within the wedge space.

 Cleveland has also made a successful comeback to a full line brand after briefly transitioning away to focus solely on wedges and putters.
 With its game-improvement offerings, the brand appears to be primarily marketing to the technology-interested mid-to-high handicap golfer.